yrikw/marketplace_app/README.md

 end
 ```
 ```
-class Address < ApplicationRecord belongs_to :suburb
+class Location < ApplicationRecord belongs_to :profile
-  belongs_to :profile
 end
 ```

 ### Order
-Order belongs to user and listing, so it can relate user_id and listing_id.
+Order "belongs to" user and listing, so the data which is stored in order table can relate user_id and listing_id, so administrator (or someone who has right to access) can see who purchased which items.

-- Order
 ```
 class Order < ApplicationRecord belongs_to :user